hdb/seedfinder-python/readme.md

 sf = SeedFinder('YOUR API KEY')
 ```

-Search for a strain by word
+Search for strains

 ```python
 sf.searchStrain('fuel')
 ```

-Exact search for a strain
+Search for a strain using exact query

 ```python
 sf.searchStrain('Alien Kush', exact=True)
 ```

-Get detailed strain information from the first search result
+Search by word and get detailed strain information from the first result

 ```python
 search_results = sf.searchStrain('purp')